Saladin in Egypt

-Saladin in Egypt concerns the history of Egypt from the arrival of Saladin in 1163 and his reign as its leader from 1174 until his death in 1193.
+Saladin arrived in Egypt in 1163 and ruled it from 1171 until his death in 1193.
 Egypt was in a state of decay prior to Saladin's rise to power with the political and social situation in shambles.
 Saladin first arrived in Egypt alongside his uncle Shirkuh on a campaign launched by Nur al-Din.
 He would rise to prominence under Shirkuh eventually succeeding him as vizier of Egypt.
 When the Fatimid Caliphate fell in 1171, Saladin was the only remaining authority in Egypt, he would use his increased power and independence to expand his realm and influence.

-Egypt before Saladin
+Egypt before Sultan Saladin

 The Fatimid Caliphate that had ruled in Egypt since 969 was on the verge of total disintegration in the period before Saladin's arrival.
 The challenges that faced the state were extensive and touched on every aspect of life in Egypt.
 The condition of Fatimid Egypt can be best segmented into three areas: political, social, and economic.